 Lambi pebble beach is to the north of the island.
 Lambi beach can be reached from Kambos beach, walking it takes around 25 minutes.
 Tavernas on the beach serving good food in peaceful surroundings.
 Agriolivadi beach 2km north of Skala.
 A sand and pebble beach, mainly shallow waters make it ideal for children.
 Taverna and beach bar.
 Beach beds and umbrellas available.
 Some water sports on offer during the high season.

 The islands campsite in Meloi, only 2km north east of Skala.
-Meloi sandy beach, clear waters and the tamarisk trees for shade.
-There are a popular taverna and a mini market.
+Meloi sandy beach, clear waters and the tamarisk trees for shade with a popular taverna and a mini market.

 How to get here

 Daily service Athens-Piraeus to Skala port of Patmos.
 Departure Gate One Piraeus (Dodecanese islands gate) “sailing” time around 7 hours with Blue Star Ferries, 9-10 hours with ANEK ferries.
 There are no fast ferries from Athens-Piraeus.
 Fast ferry service from the ports of Lipsi, Leros, Kalymnos, Kos, and Rhodes the Dodekanisos Seaways ferry line using of Flying Dolphin-Hydrofoil and Catamaran ferries.
 Good connections during high season.
 (Island Hoppers be aware Flying Dolphin-Hydrofoil will not leave the port if the wind speed reaches 7-8-9 Bft).
 There are also some small privately own ferries connecting from various nearby islands “sailing” day tours to Patmos.

 Check availability and connections to Book your Patmos ferries